ebtezcan/Spotify-Song-Popularity-Prediction/README.md

 One of the major limitations we faced during this project was computing power.
 All training and testing of ML models were completed on a dated quad-core CPU which caused long processing times (sometimes in excess of 4 hours).
 Due to the limited amount of time we had, we were unable to iterate on our gridsearches and optimize our models to potentially perform better.
 Additionally, these hardware limitations also caused processing times of SHAP explainers to be too long, which we then excluded from our notebook as they never finished running.

-In the future, instead of using pre-collected data from 2019, we would like to use more current data by utilizing the Spotify API to analyze current trends and build models.
+In the future, instead of using pre-collected data from 2019, we would like to use more current data for modelling by utilizing the Spotify API to analyze current trends.

 &nbsp;
 ## For More Information